THE D-TRILOGY by Gareth Jones – DVD Box Set Now Available

 Fiona Howe’s score won a special mention and was nominated Best Original Score for a Drama Feature.

-Following its sucessful London première on 8th July, DELIRIUM is screening at selected cinemas across the UK during the summer and autumn, click here for all dates and venues.
-Here’s a Q&A taster from our recent screening at Chichester New Park:
+DELIRIUM had its world première at Moscow International Film Festival, June 2017.
+Following its sucessful London première on 8th July, DELIRIUM screened at selected cinemas across the UK, click here for all dates and venues.
+Here’s a Q&A taster from Chichester New Park:

 World Première at Moscow Film Festival, 26th June 2017